jgillick/scrubbr/README.md

 ### Path serializer

-This serializer is called at each node of the data object regardless of type.
+This serializer is called at each node of the data object, regardless of type.
 It's called a path serializer because you'll use the `state.path` value to determine which node you're serializing.

 In this example we want to convert every `createdAt` date value to the local timezone.